exercism/deprecated-mentors/tracks/csharp/exercises/sum-of-multiples/README.md

 ```

+#### Non-LINQ
-Suggestion 4: If the student is not yet ready for / comfortable with full-on LINQ then something along the following lines would be appropriate:
+If the student is not yet ready for / comfortable with full-on LINQ then something along the following lines would be appropriate:

 ```csharp
 using System.Linq;